 It’s not until a new comedian takes their perfectly “written” jokes to the stage and flop miserably that they realize there’s a problem.

 To make matters worse, they then “write” and rewrite material with similar results.

-It’s like trying to change the tire on a car with a screwdriver when a tire tool is what is needed.
+It’s like trying to change the tire on a car with a screwdriver when a tire tool is what is what you need.

 In my comedy career I have either performed at or observed well over 100 comedy open mic nights.
 I have literally seen hundreds of individuals take the stage.

 Their problem (collectively) wasn’t a lack of talent.
 It was a lack of knowledge, skill and ability to effectively use the comedy talent they already had in order to get the laughs they wanted.

 Literary “writing” skill is not required at all in order to develop and deliver powerful stand-up comedy material.